PM Modi meets US Commerce Secretary Gina Raimondo - ExBulletin

 PM Modi meets US Commerce Secretary Gina Raimondo

-Prime Minister Narendra Modi met on Friday with US Commerce Secretary Gina Raimondo, who was in India from March 7-10, the prime minister’s office said on Saturday.
+NEW DELHI: Prime Minister Narendra Modi met with US Commerce Secretary Gina Raimondo, who was in India from March 7-10, the Prime Minister’s Office (PMO) announced on Saturday.
+The meeting took place on Friday.

-Taking to Twitter, the Prime Minister’s Office tweeted: “US Secretary of Commerce @SecRaimondo had a productive meeting with Prime Minister @narendramodi yesterday.”

-Raimondo also met with Union Trade and Industry Minister Piyush Goyal and held delegation-level talks on Friday.

 |